cloudfoundry/stratos/website/docs/advanced/invite-user-guide.md

 Alternatively, you can use an existing UAA Client, if one is already available with the appropriate scopes.

-> Note: You will need the Client ID and Client Secret used above when enabling User Invite support in the Stratos UI
+> Note: You will need the Client ID and Client Secret used above when enabling User Invite support in Stratos

 ## Configuring SMTP Server details and (optionally) modifying Email Templates